Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Text should usually be kept to one line, unless it exceeds the character limitation.

-• Prefer a bottom-heavy pyramid shape for subtitles when multiple line break options present themselves, but avoid having just one or two words on the top line.
+• Prefer a bottom-heavy pyramid shape for subtitles when multiple line break options present themselves.
+Prefer top-heavy for raised subtitles.

 13. Numbers

-• Numbers from 1 to 10 should be written out: egy, kettő, három, etc.
+• Numbers from 1 to 10 should be written out: egy, kettő, három, etc. except for dates

 • Numbers above ten should be written numerically: 11, 12, 13, etc.

-• When a number begins a sentence, it should always be spelled out.
+• When a number begins a sentence, it should be spelled out (except for dates)

-• Note that the above rules may be broken due to space limitations or reading speed concerns, as well as for consistency when listing multiple quantities, for example.
+• Note that the above rules may be broken due to space limitations or reading speed concerns, as well as for consistency when listing multiple quantities, and for matching on-screen number formats in FNs, for example.

 • Measurements should be converted to the metric system, unless the original unit of measurement is plot relevant.